Nara clan

 The head of each clan held the princely title of "beile" (貝勒; Manchu: "chief, lord, or Prince of the Third Rank").

-During the Jin Dynasty, Nara was listed as one of the noble "white clans" (白號姓氏).
+During the Jin dynasty, Nara was listed as one of the noble "white clans" (白號姓氏).

-Nara is the Mongolic word for 'sun'.
+Nar is the Mongolian word for 'sun'.
 In Mongolia, the sun is associated to Genghis Khan as the nara tamga is the main tamga attributed to him.